Victoria Seaman

-Victoria Seaman is an American politician who served as a member of the Las Vegas City Council from the 2nd ward from 2019 to 2025.
+Victoria Seaman (born October 19, 1958) is an American politician who served as a member of the Las Vegas City Council from the 2nd ward from 2019 to 2025.
 A Republican, she formerly represented Clark County's District 34 in the Nevada Assembly from 2014 to 2016, and was the first Republican Latina elected to the body.
 In 2024, Seaman unsuccessfully ran for mayor of Las Vegas, finishing as the election's runner-up.